Coniveau filtrations and Milnor operations Qn: Introduction

-It was hoped that the strong coniveau filtration was just the coniveau filtration, i.e., $ \tilde N^cH^i(X;A)=N^cH^i(X;A)$.
+It was hoped that when $X$ is proper, the strong coniveau filtration was just the coniveau filtration, i.e., $ \tilde N^cH^i(X;A)=N^cH^i(X;A)$.
 In fact Deligne shows they are the same for $A=\bQ$.
-However, Benoist and Ottem ([Be-Ot]) show that they are not equal for $A=\bZ$.
+However, Benoist and Ottem (\cite{Be-Ot}) recently show that they are not equal for $A=\bZ$.

-Let $G$ be an algebraic group such that $H^*(BG;\bZ)$ has $p$-torsion for the classifying space $BG$.
-The purpose of this paper is to compute the stable birational invariant of $X$ (Proposition 2.4 in [Be-Ot])
+Let $G$ be an algebraic group such that $H^*(BG;\bZ)$ has $p$-torsion for the classifying space $BG$ defined by Totaro \cite{To}.
+The purpose of this paper is to compute the $mod(p)$ stable birational invariant of $X$ (Proposition 2.4 in \cite{Be-Ot})